ziadasem/Design-patterns-in-dart/README.md

 while for Factory pattern it is stated as to create an object without exposing the creation logic to the client and refer to newly created object using a common interface. without providing concise steps or methods, as it is free to the developer.

-so for learning a design pattern, a different mindset is required than the mindset of using an algorithm.
+So, to learn a design pattern, a different mindset is required than the mindset of using an algorithm.

 ### Elements of a Design Pattern
 ![mindmap](https://i.ibb.co/wh8kF6G/ele.jpg)